missionpinball/mpf-docs/hardware/voltages_and_power/index.rst

 Make sure this is properly fused since this may easily burn down your machine.

+Common power supplies:

+* Standard ATX power supplies - Work well but you might have to cut the connectors
+* Meanwell SP/MW for 12V or 24V - Precalculate your current and get one with some headroom

 Display Power
 -------------

 RGB DMDs usually need either 5V or 12V and might draw a few amps at full brightness.
 Traditional DMDs might need very high voltages.
-Definitely ask a professional before getting started.
+Definitely ask a professional before getting started with traditional DMDs.

 As with any power rail: Add a fuse.

+Common power supplies (for 12V):

+* Standard ATX power supplies
+* Meanwell RD65A - A cheap 5V and 12V supply

 Logic Power
 -----------